Table of Contents

-Cognitive psychology is the science of how we think.
+Cognitive Psychology is the science of how we think.
 It’s concerned with our inner mental processes such as attention, perception, memory, action planning, and language.
 Each of these components are pivotal in forming who we are and how we behave.

 The thoughts related to these concepts can be conscious or nonconscious – we might consciously make an effort to focus our attention on a lecture for example, but the light flickering in the room could trigger a nonconscious shift elsewhere.

-Many cognitive psychologists refer to this field as encompassing both the traditional cognitive psychology approach, and also cognitive neuroscience.
-Cognitive neuroscience is a field that uses neuroimaging methods to examine cognitive processes – it has many overlaps with cognitive psychology, takes a similar approach and worldview, but offers a route to visualize the brain activity that is associated with these inner thoughts.
+Many cognitive psychologists refer to this field as encompassing both the traditional cognitive psychology approach and also cognitive neuroscience.
+Cognitive neuroscience is a field that uses neuroimaging methods to examine cognitive processes – it has many overlaps with cognitive psychology, and takes a similar approach and worldview, but offers a route to visualize the brain activity that is associated with these inner thoughts.

 Cognitive psychology also has many overlaps with cognitive neuropsychology (primarily concerned with the effects of brain damage on cognition) and to an extent, with computational neuroscience (concerned with creating computational models of brain function).

 The beginnings of cognitive psychology